andersbjorkland/instagram-display-extension/README.md

-# Acme ReferenceExtension
+# Instagram Display Extension

-Author: YourNameHere
+Author: Anders Björkland

-This Bolt extension can be used as a starting point to base your own extensions on.
+This Bolt extension can be used to display your Instagram posts on your website.
+Add ``{% include "@instagram-display-extension/partials/_media.html.twig" %}`` to a template where you want to display it.

 Installation: